BeAnotherLab/The-Machine-to-be-Another/README.md

 Building the Vest
 =========================
 We designed a 3D printable vest that you can build yourself.
 The plastic parts are combined with off-the shelf components so that it is very easy and cheap to replicate.
 Instructions on how to build it are coming, but here is what you need to get
--stl files printable by any modern 3D printer. https://github.com/BeAnotherLab/The-Machine-to-be-Another/tree/master/files/3D
+- stl files printable by any modern 3D printer. https://github.com/BeAnotherLab/The-Machine-to-be-Another/tree/master/files/3D
 - this wide FOV lens http://peauproductions.com/store/index.php?main_page=product_info&products_id=76
 - this visible light filter http://peauproductions.com/store/index.php?main_page=product_info&products_id=44